galassie/fslugify/README.md

 You can see the some examples in the folder "samples" (both in C# and F#).

-Here how it look a simple F# program that uses this library:
+Here how it looks a simple F# program that uses this library:

 ``` fsharp
 open FSlugify.SlugGenerator